-- Preheat oven to 375ºF and line a muffin tin with cupcake papers.
+- Preheat your oven to 375ºF and line a muffin tin with cupcake papers.

 - In a large bowl, combine the dry ingredients.

-- Evenly divide the batter between the 12 muffin cups filling them slightly over 3/4 of the way up.
+- Evenly divide the batter between the 12 muffin cups filling them over ¾ of the way up.

-- Bake for 20-25 minutes or until a toothpick interred in the middle of a muffin comes out clean or with a few dry crumbs.
+- Bake for 20-25 minutes or until a toothpick inserted into the middle of a muffin comes out clean, or with a few dry crumbs.

-- Store the baked muffins on the counter for up to 3 days, in the fridge for up to a week or freeze them for up to 3 months.
+- Store the baked muffins on the counter for up to 3 days, in the fridge for up to a week, or in the freezer for up to 3 months.

 - Coat frozen blueberries in flour to keep their color from bleeding into the batter.

-- Turbinado sugar can be replaced with any granulated sugar such as coconut sugar, or cane sugar without needing to be powdered.
+- Cane sugar can be replaced with any granulated sugar such as coconut sugar, or cane sugar without needing to be powdered.

 Nutrition Information:Yield: 12 muffins Serving Size: 1 muffin

 Amount Per Serving: Calories: 92Total Fat: 1gSodium: 89mgCarbohydrates: 18gFiber: 1gSugar: 2gProtein: 3g